 I knew I was picking up on something the spirits were whizzing around, and they were whispering to any psychic heart that would listen.
 This is what they do right before any kind of disaster.
 I knew this because, in my late teens, I’d had this same feeling when someone I knew had died.
 I listened to my psychic nature, and I became restless as I went into a drugstore and purchased the film.
 The burden in my heart hurt, it hurt so bad that I felt like crying, and it was becoming harder and harder for me to breathe.
 I remember my son asking me what was wrong with me.
-For some people, there is spiritual knowledge in the air and all you have to do is listen, be in tune and reach out and grab it.
+For some people, there is spiritual knowledge that vibrates in the surrounding air.
+All you have to do is listen, be in tune, reach out, and grab it.
 I replied to my son, telling him that the building was going to fall, and we needed to get out of there as soon as possible.

 I remember the way my son looked at me as is I was joking.
 About that time, I got so lightheaded from the dizziness of the oppression that I had to sit down on a step just outside the mall.
 My son answered to me, “Mom, this building will not fall.” and I replied, “Yes, it is, and many people are going to die.”
 We departed and back into the subway and far away until we reached the Central Park.
 Again, the day was still young, and there was so much to see I forgot about my insight.

 A few months later, while in Italy, my husband called, telling me to rush over to the community center at the military post and meet up with other Americans who gathered to watch the main lobby television.
 I asked him why and he told me something terrible has happened, and he was on alert.